Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 The applicability of our results depends on how commonplace (singularly) noncrossing subspaces are.
 There are many interesting examples, as we will discuss in the following remark. \begin{remark}[Comments on the generality of our results] Whether or not there exists a (singularly) noncrossing subspace of dimension $k+1$ in $\R^{n\times n}_{sym}$ is an interesting question characterized in \cite{crossing}.
 If $k = 1$, then the Von Neumann-Wigner crossing rule \cite{von1993verhalten} states that almost all (i.e. all but a set of measure 0) pairs $A_0, A_1 \in \R^{n \times n}_{sym}$ span a noncrossing subspace.
-If $n$ is a power of $2$, then such $k$ dimensional subspaces only exist when $k \le \log_2(n)$, although the largest dimension of a noncrossing subspace of $\R^{n\times n}_{sym}$ dimension is not monotonic in $n$, and is given by the so-called Radon-Hurwitz number.
+If $n$ is a power of $2$, then noncrossing subspaces of dimension $k$ only exist when $k \le \log_2(n)$.
+For other values of $n$, the largest dimension of a noncrossing subspace of $\R^{n\times n}_{sym}$ dimension is not monotonic in $n$, and is given by the so-called Radon-Hurwitz number.
 On the other hand, there exists a $k$-dimensional 1-weakly noncrossing subspace in $\R^{n \times n}_{sym}$ if and only if $k < n$ \cite{friedland1976subspaces}, and this is the case which is relevant for QCQPs.
-Moreover, the set of $d$-dimensional $k$-weakly noncrossing subspaces of $\R^{n\times n}_{sym}$ can be thought of as an open subset of an appropriate Grassmannian, and so this phenomenon is not restricted to a set of measure zero. \end{remark} \begin{remark}[Connection to Kostant convexity theorem] We can generalize our results to domains $\cM$ which arise as the orbit of a single point under the action of a polar Lie group orbit, using Kostant's convexity theorem \cite{kostant1973convexity}, which we discuss in greater detail in \Cref{subsection:lie}.
-This has applications to problems related to these matrix optimization problems over domains such as the special orthogonal group or settings involving complex numbers, and it is possible to generalize our results using appropriately generalized notions of noncrossing subspaces.
+Moreover, the set of $d$-dimensional $k$-weakly noncrossing subspaces of $\R^{n\times n}_{sym}$ can be thought of as an open subset of an appropriate Grassmannian, and so this phenomenon is not restricted to a set of measure zero. \end{remark} \begin{remark}[Connection to Kostant convexity theorem] Using Kostant's convexity theorem \cite{kostant1973convexity} we can generalize our results to domains $\cM$ which arise as the orbit of a single point under the action of a polar Lie group orbit; see \Cref{subsection:lie}.
+This has applications to matrix optimization problems over domains such as the special orthogonal group or settings involving complex numbers, and it is possible to generalize our results using appropriately generalized notions of noncrossing subspaces.
 We will not write out the analysis in these settings here for the sake of brevity, though convex reparametrizations in the context of the special orthogonal group was analyzed in \cite{ramachandran2024hidden}. \end{remark}